whyboris/utilitarianism.net/content/glossary.md

 To our knowledge, no one has ever defended single-level utilitarianism, including the classical utilitarians.[^35] Deliberately calculating the expected consequences of all our actions is error-prone and risks falling into decision paralysis.

-The main alternative to single-level utilitarianism is _multi-level utilitarianism_, the view that individuals should usually follow tried-and-tested rules of thumb, or _heuristics_, rather than trying to calculate which action will produce the most wellbeing.
+The main alternative to single-level utilitarianism is _multi-level utilitarianism_, the view that individuals should usually follow tried-and-tested rules of thumb, or _heuristics_, rather than trying to calculate which action will produce the most well-being.
 Thus, multi-level utilitarianism understands utilitarianism as a criterion of rightness, not as a decision procedure.

 _External links:_